-If you live a home built prior to 1950, chances are you have what's known as knob-and-tube wiring.
+If you live a home built prior to 1950, chances are you have what's known as knob and tube electrical wiring.
 Electricians no longer use this method to wire new houses, and it's widely believed to pose a hidden risk to homeowners.
 So, what's the verdict?
-Is knob-and-tube wiring safe or do you need a professional to rip out and replace your existing system?
+Is knob and tube wiring safe or do you need a professional to rip out and replace your existing system?

-Knob-and-tube (K&T) wiring was the go-to method for electrical contractors in the United States from the 1880s to the late 1930s.
+Knob and tube (K&T) wiring was the go-to method for electricians in the United States from the 1880s to the late 1930s.
 Many pros continued to use this method through the 1950s, '60s and even '70s for new home construction.
-Now, many homeowners looking to upgrade their electrical system or complete a renovation are discovering "hidden" knob-and-tube wiring in their home and wondering how to proceed.
+Now, many homeowners looking to upgrade their electrical system or complete a renovation are discovering "hidden" K&T wiring in their homes and wondering how to proceed.

 If a K&T system is intact and working, it poses no immediate risk to you and your family.
 Problems often arise, however, because of the age of the installation or modifications made to the electric system by a previous owner or unscrupulous electrician.

 One of the most common problems with this kind of wiring is its insulation, which is made of rubber instead of plastic.
 Over time, the rubber degrades, exposing bare wires to air and moisture, in turn increasing the chance of a short or a fire.

 Extra circuits are also a problem because basic K&T installations only allowed for 12 circuits in a home.
 Often, homeowners who needed extra circuits would pay contractors to add new circuits at the panel or simply splice into an existing wire.
 Both of these modifications run the risk of overloading the system.